- Director: Dean Parisot

 I saw Galaxy Quest in the theater back in 1999, but it did not initially make a big splash at the box office.
 It actually gained in box office over the course of each of its first several weekends of release, a rarity certainly caused by positive word of mouth.
 The head of its studio, DreamWorks (studio co-founder Steven Spielberg reportedly had a cursory involvement in the movie, including suggesting that Missi Pyle’s role as one of the aliens should be greatly expanded because he liked the actress), Jeffrey Katzenberg, would later personally apologize to Parisot for the studio’s failure to properly market his movie.
 I have never heard of that happening with any other film.
 In any case, while other movies that made more money at the time are likely now forgotten, Galaxy Quest remains popular and fondly remembered, and is now available on both the Amazon and Paramount streaming services.

 I had a particularly good time going down the Wikipedia rabbit hole on this one, so I’ll close with a few of those revelations.
 One is that Missi Pyle, who plays the most prominent female Thermian in her first major movie role, not only went on to a pretty good career, she eventually married naturalist and Expedition Wild host Casey Anderson.
 The “Best Man” at their wedding was Anderson’s pet bear.
 The pair later appeared on an episode of Dog Whisperer about their dog, then divorced in 2013.
-Also very involved in animal work is Rainn Wilson, best known today for playing Dwight Schrute on The Office (he also went to an actual recurring Star Trek role, playing Harry Mudd on Star Trek: Discovery).
+Also very involved in animal work is Rainn Wilson, best known today for playing Dwight Schrute on The Office (he also went on to land an actual recurring Star Trek role, playing Harry Mudd on Star Trek: Discovery).
 According to his Wikipedia, he and his wife, short story writer Holiday Reinhorn, live with “three pit bulls, Oona, Pilot, and Diamond, two Vietnamese pot-bellied pigs, Snortington and Amy, a donkey named Chili Beans, and a ‘zonkey’ named Derek.”
 Today I also learned that a zonkey is a cross between a donkey and a zebra.